Free virtual counseling (12 sessions/year), 24/7 TalkNow support for any concern, and psychiatric care

 Let’s Talk is a program that provides easy access to informal and confidential sessions with therapists from UChicago Student Wellness.
 There’s no need for an appointment and no cost to students.

-Maroon Mental Health Matters is a pilot program designed to give participants the skills to help someone experiencing a mental health challenge or crisis.
+Maroon Mental Health Matters is a free, 3-hour training program designed to give students, staff, and faculty the skills to help someone experiencing a mental health challenge or crisis.
 The course is tailored specifically for the University of Chicago community.

 Mindfulness Meditation is a four-week course that includes instruction and practice of mindfulness meditation and other techniques to reduce stress.